 I finished my master's degree in 2007 (with a diploma thesis and sculpture realization Pars pro toto - Totum pro parte) and in the same year, I founded a studio in Austria.
 In addition to freelance work, I started to lead sculpture and blacksmith courses at the Lower Austrian Creative Academy.
 I had exhibitions in many European countries and outside Europe (USA).

-I have traveled all my life, now I enjoy living in this beautiful country, where I devote my time to free and applied work and continue to work for foreign clients.
+I have traveled all my life, currently I am living with my family in the Czech Republic, where I devote my time to free and applied work and continue to work for foreign clients.

 I see as my mission the creation of valuable works in harmony with the environment.
 I put maximum in my work in order to leave a trace in people's hearts and imprint in space and time.